-Tom Yankus enters his ninth season as a member of the Wesleyan baseball program, following an amazing 52 years coaching baseball at Choate Rosemary Hall, one of the best private high schools in the country.
+Tom enters his 10th season as a member of the Wesleyan baseball program, following an amazing 52 years coaching baseball at Choate Rosemary Hall, one of the best private high schools in the country.

-An English teacher at Choate, he was inducted into the Choate Athletics Hall of Fame in 1996, and in 2014, the school's baseball field was named after him.
-He is married to Julie Oxborough, and they have two daughters, Annie and Alex.
+A long-time English teacher at Choate, he was inducted into the Choate Athletics Hall of Fame in 1996 and in 2014, the baseball field was named after him.
+He is married to Julie Oxborough and they have two daughters, Annie and Alex.